akshaysuresh4793/headfirst/README.md

 ## Introduction
 Head first Java is an awesome interactive book which makes Java a lot of fun.
 This repository contains code snippets and projects from this book.

-While developing code initially in Java
+While developing code in Java

 - Do not forget to indent the code